NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 Good thing about Cloth_State and Cloth_Solver both been members of Viewer is I have direct access to their members to hook up to ImGUI to set and call on both of them (via Friend or Public Access).

+###### Better Normals Calc

+Need to fix the normals really (face normal then average per particle) within Cloth_State.
+Problem is we only know per particle tri indices as a glm::ivec3, ie each particle has an array of tri-vertex indices but we need indices of the tris themselves, not the vert indices within them.
+We can just add a second array that as well as storing per particle `std::vector<glm::ivec3>` we also store a `std::vector<std::size_t>` which is the index of that ivec3.
+I think I should of just had a single array like I did for VerletClothMesh that stores Index offsets to the triangle array (the triangle array itself is glm::ivec3 for the per tri particle/vert indices) as oppose to storing pointers for per particle triangles (glm::ivec3) as we then use the indices to lookup the triangles in the original triangle array.
+So I'll have to change Cloth_State::Pt_tris to be a `std::vector<std::vector<std::size_t>>` ie per particle array of triangle indices, as oppose to directly referencing/pointing to the glm::ivec3 indices themselves, that way we get the actual triangle indices and not just pointers directly.
+However this also means we now will have to pass the triangle array from Cloth_State into Cloth_Mesh by reference aswell (so 4 arrays in total, Particles, Indices, Triangles, Per Particle Triangles).

+Also note here by Per Particle Triangle Indices, Indices refers to the actual indices of the elements in the Triangles (glm::ivec3) array, not indices of the verts that make up the tris.
+Ofc we can get the vert/particle indices themselves by looking up the triangle in the triangle array and getting the 3 components of the ivec3 which are its 3 vert/particle indices (indices in this context is infact the indices of the mesh verts now particles).
+So don't get confused with the term indices two meanings here !

+To avoid passing a 4th array (not we are doing this array reference passing design pattern to avoid circular dependency of the Cloth_Mesh and Cloth_State class) we could store Pt_Tri Indices as a ivec4 and embed in the 4th component the triangles own index, this could work.
+Then we don't need to pass the ivec3 tri array as we can still keep the current design of the Pt_Tri array been per particle array of glm::ivec4 ptrs that make up each triangles vertex index (x,y,z) + the triangles own index in the w component, however these would no longer need to be ptrs, as they don't point to the triangle ivec3's anymore they'd copy the triangle ivec3 indices into ivec4s.

 ____

 ##### Cloth_Solver Class